Teebusch/tobiasbuschxyz/content/posts/2020-02-15-theres-a-package-for-that-2/index.md

 This is bad!
 The outlier makes it very difficult to tell the difference in life expectancy between all the other data points.
 In a case like this, a log-transformation can often help to bring the data points closer together, but here it would not help much.
 A log-transformation would also make the units harder to interpret -- _log life expectancy in years_ instead of _life expectancy in years_.

-In this case it is better to skip a range of values along the axis.
+Instead, it might be better to skip a range of values along the axis.
 You just have to make sure that the reader understands that this is what you are doing, so you don't unintentionally mislead them.

 To skip a range of values on the y-axis you can use the `gg.gap` package, which you can find on CRAN and [here](https://github.com/ChrisLou-bioinfo/gg.gap).
 It works like this: